antononcube/R-packages/LSAMon-R/README.md

 # Latent Semantic Analysis Monad in R (LSAMon-R)

-This package, `LSAMon-R`, implements a software monad for the specification of Latent Semenatic Analysis (LSA) workflows.
+This package, `LSAMon-R`, implements a software monad for the specification of Latent Semantic Analysis (LSA) workflows.
 `LSAMon-R`'s computations are based on the document-term matrix creation functions in the package [SparseMatrixRecommender](https://github.com/antononcube/R-packages/tree/master/SparseMatrixRecommender) and the packages for matrix factorization